 This, along with Jack Ma’s criticism, has led to a rift between the Beijing regulators and the billionaire.
 The tech mogul has accused China’s banks of operating with a pawnshop mentality, which angered bank officials, one of whom told Reuters that the accusation was a “punch in their faces.”

-The only thing Pony and Jack Ma appear to have in common is that they are both Chinese tech billionaires with the same surname (no relation).
-Pony Ma was a computer science major renowned for his hacking abilities.
-Whereas Jack Ma, an English major, claims to have never written a line of code.
-Pony Ma tries to keep out of the public eye.
-Jack does not.
+The only thing Pony and Jack appear to have in common is that they are both Chinese tech billionaires with the same surname (no relation).
+Pony was a computer science major renowned for his hacking abilities.
+Whereas Jack, an English major, claims to have never written a line of code.
+Pony tries to keep out of the public eye.
+Jack, however, is more vocal and public.

 While both men are CCP members, Pony has taken a more active stance in civic life.
 The tech tycoon is a delegate to the National People’s Congress (NPC) and has been active in municipal politics in Shenzhen.